myanmaropenwordnet/mya2rom/Readme.md

 ## About

+## Pre-Intro

+The script has been used internally for me to generate IPA and such for the Myanmar Open Wordnet, but eventually I thought I would just put it out here.
+I'm very new to all these, so the code isn't exactly in any good shape, and I'm also fiddling with GitHub and getting the hand of it.
+Any comments and help on these would definitely be appreciated. :)

 ### Introduction

 Mya2Rom is a simple script — Javascript-based at the moment — that converts Burmese script into various romanisation systems.

 At present, it converts it into:
 - International Phonetic Alphabet (IPA)
 	- namely, the flavour used in Wikipedia.
 One noticeable feature is the use of 'N' instead of nasalised vowels.